OZI-Project/docs/api/quick-start.rst

 argument on.
 This argument must be
 `SPDX license expression syntax <https://spdx.github.io/spdx-spec/v2.2.2/SPDX-license-expressions/>`_.
 For example the OZI project itself uses ``--license-expression="Apache-2.0 WITH LLVM-exception"``.

-You should also provide a valid email.
-OZI will run some basic checks of well-formedness of the address.
-Deliverability checking is turned off by default but can be turned on with the ``--verify-email`` flag.
-Be warned that this is a direct DNS request and may fail or time-out for reasons external to OZI.

 .. card::